How Rocket Mortgage combines metrics with empathy when designing experiences

 But Rocket Mortgage has cracked the code.
 Not only has the company figured out how to create a world-class experience by digitizing the mortgage process, but they have mastered how to measure experience effectiveness with precision and actionability in mind.

 Design can make or break a digital experience—and any organization can apply the lessons learned by Rocket Mortgage.

 Let’s explore how.

 The simple truth: digital experiences matter

 For consumers, the process of obtaining a mortgage is one of the most challenging rites of passage.
 They’re under-educated about the mortgage process and face a heap of financial and legal jargon that leaves them confused, frustrated, and anxious.

 However, it doesn’t have to be that way.

 The structured nature of the mortgage process makes it ideal for digitization.
-Reach, speed, cost savings, security, user convenience, and eco-friendliness are enticing benefits of going digital.
+Reach, speed, security, user convenience, and eco-friendliness are advantages of going digital.
 That’s why it’s clear that the future of banking and mortgage lending is through digital channels.
 But despite the progress we’ve seen in the past decade, good digital experiences continue to elude too many companies today.

 Users who visit Rocket Mortgage, however, overwhelmingly feel their time spent was effective, easy, and enjoyable.
 As a result, clients tend to not only be happy but devoted to the brand.
 Yes, to a mortgage brand.
 And what’s interesting is that to achieve client devotion, they didn’t have to sacrifice their financials.
 They made a conscious choice not to make that trade-off, but to pursue the perfect balance between client needs and company goals.
 In fact, for a company that began in 1985, Rocket Mortgage today resembles a profitable high-growth FinTech startup with enviable financial performance.
 The company has turned its process of creating great digital experiences into a work of art.